Raffaele Monti: TV pilot production

-In 2013, Raffaele Monti and Mobcaster, a US website for crowdfunded television-shows, try crowdfunding as a financial tool in order to produce the entire Season 1 of "A Ghost Tenant".
+In 2013, Raffaele Monti and Mobcaster, a US website for crowdfunded television-shows, try crowdfunding as a financial tool to produce the entire Season 1 of "A Ghost Tenant".

 Experience as a critic

 Raffaele Monti started his career as a critic in 2002, writing for the magazine Rivista Omnibus.

 His career as a critic became significant from the following year (and until 2010), when he started a stable collaboration with the website CinemAvvenire, for whom he wrote about cinema, TV, music and literature.
 During this period, he worked as a correspondent in a lot of prestigious film festivals, like Asiatica Film Mediale, MED Film Festival, Giffoni Film Festival, Venice Film Festival and Torino Film Festival.

 In 2005 he was a correspondent for UniversyTV, of Roma Tre University, at the Venice Film Festival.

 In 2006 he participated as a main character at the TV show Voglia!, on national channel Italia 1, and lately he harshly criticized the show on CinemAvvenire website.

 In 2008 he also was a film critic for MoviePlayer.

 Passionate about soccer, he wrote about SSC Napoli, his favorite team soccer, on Vavel in 2011.